Pergamon Altar

-The altar in antiquity
+In antiquity

 Historical background

-The Pergamene kingdom founded by Philetaerus at the beginning of the 3rd century BC was initially part of the Hellenistic Seleucid empire.
+The Pergamene kingdom founded by Philetaerus at the beginning of the 3rd century BC was initially part of the Hellenistic Seleucid Empire.
 Attalus I, successor and nephew of Eumenes I, was the first to achieve full independence for the territory and proclaimed himself king after his victory over the Celtic Galatians in 228 BC.
 This victory over the Galatians, a threat to the Pergamene kingdom, secured his power, which he then attempted to consolidate.
 With conquests in Asia Minor at the expense of the weakened Seleucids he could briefly increase the size of his kingdom.
 A Seleucid counteroffensive under Antiochos III reached the gates of Pergamon but could not put an end to Pergamene independence.
 Since the Seleucids were becoming stronger in the east, Attalus turned his attention westward to Greece and was able to occupy almost all of Euboea.
 His son, Eumenes II, further limited the influence of the Galatians and ruled alongside his brother Attalus II, who succeeded him.
 In 188 BC, Eumenes II was able to create the Treaty of Apamea as an ally of Rome, thus reducing the influence of the Seleucids in Asia Minor.
 The Attalids were thus an emerging power with the desire to demonstrate their importance to the outside world through the construction of imposing buildings.

-Citing the Book of Revelation chapter 2 verses 12 and 13 in the Christian Bible, many scholars have argued that the Pergamon Altar is the "Seat of Satan" mentioned by John the Apostle in his letter to the church at Pergamon.
+Citing the Book of Revelation 2:12-13 in the Christian Bible, many scholars have argued that the Pergamon Altar is the "Seat of Satan" mentioned by John the Apostle in his letter to the church at Pergamon.